 Voles are among the least talked about and most damaging of the rodents that can invade a garden.
-These rodents can literally overrun a yard in a short period of time, chewing their way through plant roots, bulbs, stems and seedlings, all the while multiplying at a furious rate.
+These rodents can literally overrun a yard in a short period of time, chewing their way through plant roots, bulbs, stems, and seedlings, all the while multiplying at a furious rate.
 This can leave a frustrated gardener wondering how to get rid of voles that have taken over their yard.
 Vole eradication is possible with some extra effort.

 How to Get Rid of Voles

 Vole control starts with a clean garden.
 Voles will make themselves at home in heavy underbrush and weedy areas.
-Making sure that any overgrown areas in the garden are cut back not only discourages voles from taking up residence in your garden, it also makes sure that any voles that you do have are more vulnerable to predators such as snakes, owls,
+Making sure that any overgrown areas in the garden are cut back not only discourages voles from taking up residence in your garden, it also makes sure that any voles that you do have are more vulnerable to predators such as snakes, owls, hawks, coyotes, and cats.

-Another step in vole control is to locate and fill in or collapse any tunnels a burrows you may find.
+Another step in vole control is to locate and fill in or collapse any tunnels and burrows you may find.
 Their burrows tend to be short, even simply small pockets in the ground, but they may connect the burrows with extensive tunnel systems.
 The fewer places voles have to hide and breed, the fewer voles you will have in your yard.